Children on an Easter egg hunt

 Easter musical – The Passion

 The Passion is a Dutch Easter musical that returns every year with a different cast of Dutch actors and presenters.
 The musical reenacts the story of Easter and Jesus, with Dutch pop songs intertwined into the story.
 The Passion takes place in a different city every year, three days before Easter, and is normally presented live in the city square with a complete musical ensemble.
-This year, it will be in Roermond, but you can watch it in the comfort of your home on the Dutch broadcasting channel, KRO-NCRV on 1 April.
+This year it will be performed live on the Stadhuisplein in Terneuzen, Zeeland and broadcasted on Thursday, April 17, can be watched on channel NPO 1 at 8.30 pm.

 Matthäus-Passion